Detail of Tablets of the Word, carved by Ralph Beyer, Coventry Cathedral, 1962

 Chaired by Christopher Irvine and Frances Spalding

-A Litany in the Ruins and Eucharist in the Cathedral will be held before lunch.
+A Litany in the Ruins and Eucharist in the Cathedral will be held before lunch (optional).

-1.45pm: A display and examination of John Piper’s sets of vestments for the modern Coventry Cathedral, for each season within the Church Year, led by Mary Sleigh, embroiderer and textile expert and advisor to Coventry Cathedral.
+1.45pm: The Role of Vestments: a display and examination of John Piper’s sets of vestments for the modern Coventry Cathedral, for each season within the Church Year, led by Mary Sleigh, embroiderer and textile expert and advisor to Coventry Cathedral.

 In the sanctuary: Geoffrey Clarke's altar set for Coventry in its context